bobbyrepo/immversAI_frontend/README.md

 ## Introduction

-The Ticket Booking System is a web application designed to facilitate booking tickets for various events or services.
+The Ticket Booking System is a web application designed to facilitate booking tickets.
 It includes features for filtering tickets by price, showing ticket details, and allowing users to book tickets by providing their name and email.

 ## Features
 - The application displays a list of filtered tickets by price.